nikoheikkila/nikoheikkila.fi/content/blog/clean-frontend-architecture-with-sveltekit/domain-modelling.md

 So, what are the domain entities of a photo browsing application?
 Unsurprisingly, those would be the photos.

-In frontend applications, domain entities are typically designed for reading, while in backend applications, the entities are designed for writing[^2].
+In frontend applications, domain entities are typically designed for reading, while in backend applications, the entities are designed for reading and writing[^2].
 Hence, our photo entities do not contain any behaviour mutating their internal state, which keeps the domain clean and functional.

 In TypeScript terms, a simple object passed to functions querying its properties will suffice for a read-only model.
 On the other hand, objects and functions or even a class with methods is a desirable choice for a writable model.
 Generally, the correct structure of the domain model will reveal itself incrementally as the design evolves, so don't rush to decide too soon.